Zoloft And Alcohol: Is It Dangerous To Drink On Sertraline?

 - Weight changes

 People who combine alcohol and Zoloft report that they get intoxicated faster and to a greater extent than they otherwise would.
 The intense intoxication impairs their coordination, judgment, and cognition abruptly and without warning.
 They also blackout easily.
-Mixing antidepressants and alcohol sertraline overdose can easily occur.
+After mixing antidepressants and alcohol sertraline overdose can easily occur.

 Liquor, being a depressant, may amplify the underlying depression such that it appears as though the Zoloft isn’t working and there’s treatment failure.